 - Message – You have a limit of 160 characters in your text message.
 Your message MUST include the following words:

-- “STOP”, “CANCEL”, or “UNSUBSCRIBE” – when a contact texts back either of these keywords, they will be unsubscribed from the list(s) used to send the text message.
-If the contact is opted in to other SMS lists that the message was not targeted to, then they can still receive text messages sent to those lists.
+- “STOP”, “CANCEL”, or “UNSUBSCRIBE” – when a contact texts back either of these keywords, they will be unsubscribed from all the list(s) used to send the text messages.

 - (optional) “STOP ALL” – If you are using one-off lists to send a campaign, and will not be using that list for any repeated messaging, then you may include this keyword in your message.
 When a contact replies to your text message with STOP ALL, they will be unsubscribed from ALL lists and added to the Text Messaging Do Not SMS list.
 They will no longer receive any further text messages from you.